Teoscar Hernández Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- In 14.9% of his games this season, he has hit a home run, and 4.1% of his trips to the dish.
+- Looking at the 48 games he has played this year, he's hit a home run in seven of them (14.6%), and in 4% of his trips to the plate.

-- Hernandez has picked up an RBI in 34.0% of his games this season, with more than one RBI in 12.8% of his games.
-He has also driven in three or more runs in one contest.
+- Hernandez has driven home a run in 16 games this year (33.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.